jina-ai/vectordb/README.md

 We have big plans for the future of Vector Database!
 Here are some of the features we have in the works:

-Serverless capacity: We're working on adding serverless capacity to Vector Database, making it even easier to deploy in the cloud.
+- Serverless capacity: We're working on adding serverless capacity to `any-vector-db` in the cloud.
+We currenly allow to scale between 0 and 1 replica, we aim to offer from 0 to N.
-More pre-built databases: We want to give you even more pre-built solutions for your database.
+- More ANN search algorithms: We want to support more ANN search algorithms

-More deploying options: We want to enable deploying Vector Databases on different cloud with more options Support
+- More deploying options: We want to enable deploying `any-vector-db` on different clouds with more options

 If you need any help with `any-vector-db`, or you are interested on using it and have some requests to make it fit your own need. don't hesitate to reach out to us.
 You can join our [Slack community](https://jina.ai/slack) and chat with us and other community members.

-Contributing
+## Contributing

 We welcome contributions from the community!
 If you have an idea for a new feature or improvement, please let us know.
 We're always looking for ways to make `any-vector-db` better for our users.